great-gubal-library/central-archives/client/src/markdown/rules.md

 If the artwork or screenshot is made by you, the uploader, do state such in the credits.

-Posting AI-generated art on Chaos Archives is not allowed.
+Posting AI-generated art on %SITENAME% is not allowed.
 AI art generators are trained on an enormous number of works created and copyrighted by humans, without the consent of their creators.
 You can generate AI art for personal use, but distributing it, including publishing it here, is a copyright violation.

 ##### Sexual and Violent Content